danielglin/nhl_goal_similarity/README.md

 Level hypervectors are used to represent scalar values as hypervectors.
 A range is broken up into equally-sized bins.
-We use a random hypervector to represent the first bin.
+We use a random hypervector to for the first bin.
 Then we change a fixed number of elements in the hypervector to get the hypervector for the next bin.
 We continue this process until we have a hypervector for each bin.

-Grid level hypervectors expand level hypervectors to represent a grid of coordinates.
+Grid level hypervectors build upon the idea of level hypervectors to represent a grid of coordinates.
 Each square in the grid gets assigned a hypervector as follows.
 Starting at a corner of the grid, we use a random hypervector to represent that corner square.
 Half of this corner hypervector will be gradually flipped to represent different columns.